prof-rossetti/internet-technologies/exercises/server-side-javascript/exercise.md

 }
 ````

-When using `npm` to run the program, we specify its alias:
+If specifying the alias in this way, we can use `npm run` to run it:

 ```` js
 npm run go-go-go
 ````

-### Extending the Project
+Nice, you now know how to create and run Node.js apps.

+### Managing Dependencies

 Let's practice running a script which will require us to use some package dependencies, like some array methods from the "d3" package.

-Create a new file called "calculate.js" and place the following contents inside:
+Create a new file in the project directory called "calculate.js" and place inside the following contents:

 ```js
 // this is the "calculate.js" file...